ShopRunner/jupyter-notify/README.md

 Inside of the notebook:
 ```
 import jupyternotify
-ip = get_ipython)(
+ip = get_ipython()
 ip.register_magics(jupyternotify.JupyterNotifyMagics)
 ```

-Or, to automatically load the notifications magic, add the following to your .ipython startup file (which can be generated with `ipython profile create [profilename]` and will create a configuration file at `~/.ipython/profile_[profilename]/ipython_config.py'` (leaving [profilename] blank will create a default profile...see [this](http://ipython.org/ipython-doc/dev/config/intro.html) for more info):
+Or, to automatically load the notifications magic every time the notebook starts, add the following lines to your .ipython startup file:
 ```
 c.InteractiveShellApp.exec_lines = [
 	'import jupyternotify',